The Fujifilm X-Pro3 – Engaging in something different

 The only interesting question now is: does it really matter?
 This brings me to the next point: what is actually essential?

-Fujifilm itself tries to answer this question with an – at least in my humble opinion – a little bit unfortunate and quite risky PR strategy.
+Fujifilm itself tries to answer this question with an – at least in my humble opinion – quite risky PR strategy.
 They rely heavily on the emotional card on the one hand and the purist card on the other.
 That would basically be OK.
-However, I find this slightly patronizing undertone somewhat disturbing.
+However, I had my little problems with the undertone that goes along with that.
 To tell the customers of such a sophisticated photographer’s tool how to use a digital camera appropriately – hm, good luck with this strategy!

-Even if the product stands for this idea, I would at least have tried to explain it more modestly and not so down from above.
+Even if the product stands for this idea, I would at least have tried to explain it more modestly and not so simplistically.

 This camera tells us, not without self-confidence on the edge of arrogance: take me as I am or go somewhere else!
 Wow!
 This is a courageous step – but is it also wise?
 Time may tell…